Hamilton-Jacobi approach to thermodynamic transformations: Hamilton-Jacobi approach to thermodynamic transformations

 \subsubsection{Legendre transforms}

 In thermodynamics, one can switch between different ensembles by performing Legendre transforms.
 For example, in the canonical ensemble, the equilibrium state of a hydrostatic system is specified by the thermodynamic variables \((T,V,N)\).
-An appropriate function of these variables is the Helmholtz-Massieu potential obtained by the partial Legendre transform of the entropy (we set \(k_B =1\) in subsequent discussions): thereby swapping \(U\) with \(T\), i.e. \((U,V,N) \rightarrow (T,V,N) \).
-The first law of thermodynamics in the canonical ensemble reads,
+An appropriate function of these variables is the Helmholtz-Massieu potential obtained by the partial Legendre transform of the entropy: thereby swapping \(U\) with \(T\), i.e. \((U,V,N) \rightarrow (T,V,N) \).
+The first law of thermodynamics in the canonical ensemble reads